 The traffic that does not match the schema will be logged using the

 STDERR Docker services or blocked (depending on the configured API Firewall operation mode).
-If operating in the logging mode and detecting the traffic on endpoints that are not included in the specification, API Firewall also logs these endpoints as the shadow ones (except for endpoints returning the code
+When operating in the logging mode, API Firewall also logs so-called shadow API endpoints, those that are not covered in API specification but respond to requests (except for endpoints returning the code

 .json file extensions).

 API Firewall works as a reverse proxy with a built-in OpenAPI 3.0 request and response validator.
 It's written in Golang and using fasthttp proxy.
 The project is optimized for extreme performance and near-zero added latency.

 Starting API Firewall¶

-To download, install, and start Wallarm API Firewall on Docker, see the instructions.
+To download, install, and start API Firewall on Docker, see the instructions.

 Wallarm's blog articles related to API Firewall¶

 When creating API Firewall, we prioritized speed and efficiency to ensure that our customers would have the fastest APIs possible.
 Our latest tests demonstrate that the average time required for API Firewall to process one request is 1.339 ms which is 66% faster than Nginx: